USS Lexington (CV-2): Propulsion

 The Lexington-class carriers used turbo-electric propulsion; each of the four propeller shafts was driven by two 22500 shp electric motors.
-They were powered by four General Electric turbo generators rated at 35200 kW using steam provided by sixteen Yarrow boilers.
+They were powered by four General Electric (GE) turbo generators rated at 35200 kW using steam provided by sixteen Yarrow boilers.
 Six 750 kW electric generators were installed in the upper levels of the two main turbine compartments to provide power to meet the ship's hotel load (minimum electrical) requirements.

 The ship was designed to reach 33.25 kn, but Lexington achieved 34.59 knots from 202973 shp during sea trials in 1928.
 She carried a maximum of 6688 LT of fuel oil, but only 5400 LT of that was usable, as the rest had to be retained as ballast in the port fuel tanks to offset the weight of the island and main guns.
 Designed for a range of 10000 nmi at a speed of 10 kn, the ship demonstrated a range of 9910 nmi at a speed of 10.7 kn with 4540 LT of oil.